Fynardo/cocaso-drum-coach/README.md

 * Make '3-line' exercises display (one for each type of stroke: R, L, K) Thus, it would be possible to define exercises that hit multiple strokes at once (like R+K, R+L, and so on)
 * More 'structures' like triplets and other complex rhythms (e.g. mix quavers and crotchets).

-## Roadmap

-Things I would like to add to better serve as a practice companion.
-Implementing these will depend on a tradeoff of their complexity, the value I can get from them from a learning perspective and the fact that they match the intention of the app.

-* Better UX, specially in portable devices like phones and tablets.
-Think of starting / stopping the metronome by tapping the screen, not cropping the exercise view, and such.
-* Import exercises.
-Just copy & paste a pattern and create a working exercise from it.
-The app will automatically add all the cool features (metronome highlighting, strokes rotation, etc)
-* Make '3-line' exercises display (one for each type of stroke: R, L, K) Thus, it would be possible to define exercises that hit multiple strokes at once (like R+K, R+L, and so on)
-* More 'structures' like triplets and other complex rhythms (e.g. mix quavers and crotchets).

 ## Device Compatibility